mozilla/django-browserid/docs/user/settings.rst

 Settings
 ========

-.. module:: django.conf.settings
+.. currentmodule:: django.conf.settings

+This document describes the Django settings that can be used to customize the behavior of django-browserid.

 Core Settings
 -------------

-.. data:: BROWSERID_AUDIENCES
+.. attribute:: BROWSERID_AUDIENCES

-   **Default:** No default
+   :default: No default

    List of audiences that your site accepts.
 An audience is the protocol, domain name, and (optionally) port that users access your site from.
 This